jambolo/advent_of_code_2023/README.md

 ### Day 4

-Objects are still a mystery -- object vs. reference and move vs. copy.
+Objects are still a mystery -- object vs. reference and move vs. copy, and wtf is borrowing?.
 Rust and copilot are helpful, telling me how to fix the problems, but I suspect there are many times I am making copies of objects when I could just be using references.

 ### Day 5

 Well, that escalated quickly!
-Part 1 was simple.
-Part 2 showed that it wasn't a scalable solution.
-Manipulating intervals is  interesting.
+Part 1 is simple.
+Part 2 shows that it wasn't a scalable solution.
+Manipulating intervals is interesting stuff.
+I learned there is something called an interval tree, but I don't think it has any use here.

+### Day 6

+Pretty trivial.
+I can imagine someone iterating through the possibilities, but the solution for both parts is to solve the quadratic equation and the answer is simply the difference between the roots.